-- (a) Use diagrams to illustrate what happens at a boundary between media to light rays originally travelling in the optically denser medium as the angle of incidence is increased from zero. - (b) Define the critical angle. - (c) State the conditions for total internal reflection. - (d) Derive and use the equation $\sin(c) = \frac{n_2}{n_1}$, where c is the critical angle and n_1 is the refractive index of the optically denser medium while n_2 is that of the optically rarer - (e) Discuss how right angle prisms can be used to deflect light by 90°. - (f) Name a naturally occurring phenomenon that depends on total internal reflection.
+- (a) Use diagrams to illustrate what happens at a boundary between media to light rays originally travelling in the optically denser medium as the angle of incidence is increased from zero. - (b) Define the critical angle. - (c) State the conditions for total internal reflection. - (d) Derive and use the equation $\sin(c) = \frac{n_2}{n_1}$ , where c is the critical angle and $n_1$ is the refractive index of the optically denser - (e) Discuss how right angle prisms can be used to deflect light by 90°.